TanishSharma80055/mausam-portal/README.md

 ## 📦 How to Use
 1. Clone this repo
-2. Add your own OpenWeatherMap API key in `script.js`
+2. Add your own WeatherAPI key in `script.js`
 3. Open `index.html` in your browser

 ---

 ## 📬 Contact
 Want to connect or give feedback?
-Reach out on [LinkedIn]www.linkedin.com/in/tanish-sharma-b9905029a or open an issue here.
+Reach out on www.linkedin.com/in/tanish-sharma-b9905029a or open an issue here.

 ---